 The mint sources all of its precious metals from international locations, producing coins and medallions using a minimum fineness of .999 for silver and .9999 for gold.
 The quality and impressive nature of the designs on New Zealand Mint coins puts it among the elite in the world of precious metals, with several coin programs that are coveted by the global community.

 Purchasing Silver Disney Coins online at Silver.com

 When you purchase Silver Disney Coins on Silver.com, you’ll find a number of payment methods available to complete your transaction.
-We accept Visa and MasterCard credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
+We accept all major credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
 Credit and debit cards have a maximum purchase of $5,000 and generally take one business day to process.

 Silver.com offers an affordable, tiered shipping schedule.
 All purchases in excess of $3,000 qualify for free standard shipping and insurance.
 With any purchase, expedited shipping is available for an extra fee.
 The United States Postal Service or UPS will handle shipping of all goods.

 All Silver.com products are packaged in discreet boxes for shipping to conceal the identity of your products while in transit.
 Should your packages suffer damage or become lost/stolen, Silver.com will work to correct the situation.
 For lost or stolen products, we work with the carriers to try and locate the packages.
 If your products are damaged, we try to provide replacement products, but are often limited to available supplies.
 If all else fails, Silver.com will file an insurance claim on your behalf to recover your purchase price.